nightblade9/puffin/README.md

 - Runs and makes games for Linux, Windows, and Mac
 - Easy to get started and low learning-curve
 - Leverage your existing C# skills and the .NET ecosystem

+# Getting Started

+TODO: we should try to automate these things.

+- Install the latest MonoGame